Antelope-IT/telescope-controller/README.md

 ### Hardware:
 1. Complete the hardware build by moving it to strip board or similar.
 2. Encasing the components in a suitable enclosure to protect it from the elements.
+3. Connections for the stepper motor drive leads seem fragile; replace with fly leads to off board female RJ11 6P4C connector and terminate both ends of the stepper motor drive leads with RJ11 connectors.
+4. In general reduce light pollution from (leds), but add stepper motor power indicator and very dim led just to illuminate buttons.

 ## Health Warning
 The code and the schematics in this project work for me as I have built them; the mount moves as expected.
-The project as it is presented here is not a replacement for a consumer level motor drive; its not very practical and its not fully tested - I am waiting to collect some missing parts for the mount before it can be fully assembled with a telescope to test it in the field.
+The project as it is presented here is not a replacement for a consumer level motor drive; ~~its not very practical and~~ its not fully tested ~~- I am waiting to collect some missing parts for the mount before it can be fully assembled with a telescope to test it in the field.~~ and I have only done some initial testing but I can confirm that it does indeed work I was able to track Jupiter for an hour or so without problems.
+I suspect that at higher magnifications (4mm eyepiece) there is some detectable drift although this could just be me knocking the telescope while struggling to focus at the higher magnification.
+As noted above the stepper motor lead connections the seem fragile: the fine wires seem prone to break this could be resolved as noted above or by just applying some stress relief by way of added cable ties could work.
+Other than that the solution is more practical than I first thought, as it all just sits in the accessories tray of the mount.
+There are some images [here](https://github.com/Antelope-IT/telescope-controller/blob/master/docs) provided for illustration.

 The expected problems revolve around how effectively the controller can drive the stepper motors at the right speed and the power draw while its doing that.
 These are points for further experiment, refinement and devlopement.